ramosjm/monopoly-in-php/README.md

 <br>

 ## Seed data:
-I'm feeling particularly helpful and have added the seed data here for the db cz manually typing that was rough.
+I'm feeling particularly helpful and have added the seed data here for the db cz manually typing that was rough.<br>
-Down point to this is that it includes some columns, which can dictate how you go through this project.
+Down point to this is that it includes some columns, which can dictate how you go through this project.<br>
-Bear in mind that this is an export from PHPMyadmin.
+Bear in mind that this is an export from <b>PHPMyadmin<b>.
 <br>

 ## XAMPP steps: